flaneurette/Health-Library/Documents/PinchPenny/README.md

 ```

 > If you use 2.4Ghz only, you can buy a premium CAT7 cable and wire the desktop for the same price and save 8 euro's a year.
 For that money, you can run a cheap VPS for hobby projects (12 euros a year)
 If you use both WiFi bands, which can be default, you can save 39 euros.
-For that money could buy 4 high quality CAT7 cables and wire all devices, including smartphone (converter exists for just 5 euros)
+For that money could buy 4 high quality CAT7 cables and wire all devices, including smartphone (USBC to RJ45 converters exists, for just 5 euros)

 ### Disable energy vampires